In-browser app in the Labeling Tool

 Now, we need to handle the events that will be triggered by the Labeling Tool.
 In this tutorial, we'll be using only one event, when the left mouse button is released after drawing a mask.
 So, catching the event will is pretty simple:

 That's it!
-Our function will receive the dict object with event data and that's all we need to process the mask.
-In our case the data will contain a single key:
+Our function will receive the Event object and that's all we need to process the mask.
+In our case the event will contain a single argument figure_id

 type

-- it's a key that tells the platform that this app is an in-browser app.
+- it's a key that tells the platform that this app is an in-browser app.integrated_into

 : [image_annotation_tool

-] - it's a key that tells the platform that this app should be integrated into the Image Labeling Tool.
+] - it's a key that tells the platform that this app should be integrated into the Image Labeling Tool.gui_folder_path

 - it is a key that tells the platform where the app's layout is located.
 It can be any non-conflicting path.
-It will only be used when releasing the application.
+It will only be used when releasing the application.main_script

 - it's a key that tells the platform where the source code of the app is located.
 All the modules that you import in the main script should be located in this directory.